cindydeng1991/TPAMI-CU-Net/README.md

 ## Train
 1. Download training dataset.
 The RGB/Depth training dataset is from [DPDN](https://github.com/griegler/primal-dual-networks), and can be downloaded from [Googledrive](https://drive.google.com/file/d/14fEIIg7tTxAxz61QsFQqz1ADVDkJG4xW/view?usp=sharing).
 The RGB/Multi-spectral dataset is from Columbia multi-spectral [database](https://www.cs.columbia.edu/CAVE/databases/multispectral/).
+The Flash/Non-flash dataset is from [Aksoy et al. ECCV2018](http://yaksoy.github.io/flashambient/).
+The multi-exposure dataset is from [SICE](https://github.com/csjcai/SICE).
+2. Generate the training samples following Step 1 to Step 3 in the Generate_training_data file.
+3.